secwexen/secwexen-toolkit/README.md

 ## Development Status

 Secwexen Arsenal is under active development.
 Some files are placeholders and will be filled soon.

 ---

 ## Author

-**Secwexen** – Cybersecurity & Ethical Hacker Expert
+**Secwexen** – Project Author & Maintainer
 **GitHub:** [github.com/secwexen](https://github.com/secwexen)